Life as a New Dentist — General Practice Residency

 The ADA is made up of individuals—here’s one of them.

 Who are you?
-I’m Dr. Ben Youel.
-I’m a proud member of the Class of 2013 of the University of Illinois at Chicago College of Dentistry, and I just started a twelve-month General Practice Residency (GPR) at Advocate Illinois Masonic Medical Center in Chicago.
+I’m Dr. B. Alexandra Barton, a proud member of the Class of 2013 of Virginia Commonwealth University School of Dentistry, and I’m currently enrolled in a twelve-month General Practice Residency (GPR) at Denver Health Medical Center in Denver.

 Interested in sharing your experience as a new dentist?
 If you are fewer than ten years out of dental school we’d love to hear from you!
 Contact us at firstname.lastname@example.org.